sswatson/table-editor-vscode/extension/README.md

 ## Workflow

-In any text file, select a block of text representing a CSV, Markdown, HTML, or JSON table and invoke the "Open in Table Editor" command using the command palette.
-If no text is selected, the full contents of the editor will be used instead.
-The format will be inferred by the extension, but if you can also use a more specific command like "Open CSV in Table Editor".
+In any text file, select a block of text representing a CSV, Markdown, HTML, or JSON table and invoke the "Open in Table Editor" command using the command palette or the keyboard shortcut ctrl+shift+t (⌘+shift+t on Mac).
+If no text is selected, the smallest block delimited by empty lines and containing the cursor will be selected and used.

+The format of the selected table will be inferred, but if you can also use a more specific command like "Open CSV in Table Editor" from the command palette.

 The table will be displayed as a spreadsheet in a new tab.
 You can use the spreadsheet tool to add or delete rows or columns, change column order, edit the contents of cells, and more.